 - Emergency contact details – in case of an emergency;

-- Plus we will ask you to verify some of your application data, to pull through to the HR system to enable us to create your employment record.
+- We will ask you to verify some of your application data, to pull through to the HR system to enable us to create your employment record.

 You will be able to access this information yourself by logging into the ‘MyHR’ system once you commence employment.